 One of the ways you can encourage your brothers and sisters is by sending them the comfort of God’s Word.
-In North Korea, Bibles are almost impossible to find.
-They are illegal … yet, North Korean Christians continue to beg for them.

 You can send a Bible to a persecuted believer for just $10.
 You can bring hope and encouragement in the midst of unspeakable pain and suffering.